 *Field experience required as part of this course.

 This program is based on an innovative internship model that allows students employed in special education classrooms to fulfill a portion of their special education field experience requirements while they work.
-Students not employed in these settings are expected to complete a significant number of volunteer hours in special education settings.
+All students are expected to complete a significant number of hours in special education settings.
 All must complete field placements or student teaching in classrooms serving these populations.
 Hours must be completed across elementary, middle school, and high school and include experiences with the five areas of disability that are part of this license.
 Specific information on field experience requirements is available from the Education Department.